RobvanGastel/dinov2-finetune/README.md

 - --size (str): The size configuration for the DINOv2 backbone parameter `small`, `base`, `large`, or `giant`
 - --r (int): the LoRA rank (r) parameter to determine the amount of parameters.
 Usually, a small value like 3-9.
 - --use_lora (flag): A boolean flag indicating whether to use Low-Rank Adaptation (LoRA).
 If this flag is present, LoRA is used.
+- --use_fpn (flag): A boolean flag to indicate whether to use the FPN decoder.
 - --lora_weights (str): Path to the file location to load the LoRA weights en decoder head from.
 - --img_dim (tuple of int): The dimensions of the input images (height width).
 This should be specified as two integers.
 Example: 308 308.
 - --epochs (int): The number of training epochs.
 This determines how many times the model will pass through the entire training dataset.
 Example: 50.